phronmophobic/blog/markdown/what-is-a-user-interface.md

 This post actually says very little that's specific to membrane.
 The main goal of this post is to clearly define what a user interface is.
 It's really easy to skip this step, but it's crucial for understanding membrane's design.
 Everything in membrane is built on top of these concepts.
 If you're looking for actual code, stay tuned for future posts!

-Membrane is still a work in progress, so if you have feedback, you can file an issue for [this post](https://github.com/phronmophobic/blog/blob/master/markdown/what-is-a-user-interface.md), or on [membrane](https://github.com/phronmophobic/membrane/issues/new).
+Membrane is still a work in progress, so if you have feedback, you can post on [reddit](https://www.reddit.com/r/Clojure/comments/k0cuat/what_is_a_user_interface/), file an issue for [this post](https://github.com/phronmophobic/blog/blob/master/markdown/what-is-a-user-interface.md), or file an issue on [membrane](https://github.com/phronmophobic/membrane/issues/new).

 ## Questions